 Dr. Judith Orloff, Assistant Clinical Professor of Psychiatry at UCLA, has done some research on this very subject.
 She explains that we actually produce three different kinds of tears that are made up of different chemicals and reflect different needs of the body.
-Reflex tears help us clear out irritating particles in our eyes such as pollens, dust, pieces of sand or dirt, or even smoke or exhaust fumes.
-Continuous tears are produced on a regular basis to simply keep our eyes lubricated.
-This is what goes wrong when someone suffers "dry eye syndrome" and has to use rewetting drops on a regular basis.
+Reflex tears help us clear out irritating particles in our eyes such as pollens, dust or dirt.
+Continuous tears are produced on a regular basis to keep our eyes lubricated.
+This is what goes wrong when someone suffers “dry eye syndrome”.
 Our eyes need to stay moist even in the absence of irritants and so continuos tears perform this function.
-They contain a chemical called "lysozyme" which also is an anti-bacterial and helps the eyes avoid infection.
-Since the eyes and nose are connected through tear ducts these continuous tears also keep the nose moist and reduce bacteria in that area as well.
+They contain a chemical called “lysozyme” which also is an anti-bacterial and helps the eyes avoid infection.